TeleBASIC Reference Guide

 * SGN(n) Returns the sign of the specified value n

-* SIN(n) Returns the trigonometric sine of the specified value n in radians
+* SIN(n) Returns the trigonometric sine of the angle n (in radians)

 * SLEEP n Pauses the program for n seconds